kotlin-world/kotlinw-project/README.md

 Multiplatform Kotlin library (for JVM and JS).

 Goals:
-- use Java types on JVM (if possible)
+- reuse Java types on JVM (if possible)
 - do not reinvent the wheel, use existing platform implementations (if possible)

 ### math